 The University website uses the 'Facebook Pixel' (a small block of code) in order to track which pages of the website you visit and what actions you may take.
 This allows us to serve you with targeted and relevant advertising across the Facebook and Instagram platforms ("Custom Audiences from your Website") and send information about any actions you may take ("Event Data") to Facebook to track conversions ("Conversion Tracking").

 You can also

 manage your Facebook Ad preferences via your personal Facebook account.

 The University website uses the Twitter 'Universal Website Tag' (a small block of code) to track which pages of the website you visit, in order for us to utilise the 'Custom Audiences' and 'Conversion Tracking' features of Twitter Ads.
 We then use this information to serve you with relevant and targeted adverts across the Twitter platform.

 Find out more about the

 The University uses the Google AdWords platform to serve relevant and targeted advertising to visitors of the University website.
 Data (browsing data) collected via Google Analytics is used to create custom audience profiles.
 These profiles are used to re-market and serve you with relevant adverts across the Google search and display networks including YouTube.
 Any user actions from such advertising (e.g. clicks or event registrations) is passed back to Google Analytics to allow the University to track conversions and measure the impact of any such advertising.

-You have a right to access your personal information, to rectify, to erase, to restrict and to port your personal information.
-Please visit the Information Commissioner Office's (ICO) website for further information in relation to your rights.
+Please visit the Information Commissioner Office's (ICO) website for further information in relation to your rights. https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/

-You also have the right to withdraw consent at any time, without affecting the lawfulness of the processing based on consent before its withdrawal.
+If you have previously provided consent for the processing of your personal data, you also have the right to withdraw this consent at any time, without affecting the lawfulness of the processing based on consent before its withdrawal.

 Information Commissioner’s Office